SV WEHEN WIESBADEN

 PUBLIC TRANSPORT:

 Match tickets include the cost of 2nd class travel on a matchday anywhere within the Rhein-Main-Verkehrsverbund (RMV) transport area from five hours before kick-off until 3am the following morning.
 This includes travel from Darmstadt, Mainz, Offenbach and right from the centre of Frankfurt.
-Don't forget to personalise the RMV-Kombiticket though by adding your name to it during the booking process.
+Don't forget to personalise the RMV-Kombiticket though by adding your name to it during the booking process and note that it can't be used with Mobile Tickets (only valid with Print@Home tickets and match tickets bought directly from the club) !

 WALKING DIRECTIONS: